ksator/junos-automation-with-stackstorm/README.md

 How to automate junos with ansible
 https://github.com/ksator/ansible-training-for-junos-automation

-How to automate junos with python (pyez, ncclient, napalm)
+How to automate junos with python https://github.com/ksator/python-training-for-network-engineers
-https://github.com/ksator/python-training-for-network-engineers

-How to orchestrate Junos virtual machines with Vagrant (vagrant, virtual box, ansible, vsrx, vqfx)
+How to orchestrate Junos virtual machines with Vagrant https://github.com/ksator/vagrant-with-junos
-https://github.com/ksator/vagrant-with-junos